HighCoordination/trueChart-Menubar4Sense/README.md

 2. Click the **Import** button at the bottom,
 3. In the pop-up dialog, click on **Choose File** to browse the downloaded folder,
 4. Click on **Import**.

+## Build

+In order to further develop the trueChart-Menubar, the git-repo must first be cloned.
+Then perform locally the following step to build an extension that can be used in Qlik Sense®:

+1. npm install
+2. npm run build
+2. npm run zip -> builds/tcmenu-[version]_dev.zip

 ## Documentation